summitappdevelopers/Recycled/README.md

 ##Use Recycled in Your Own School##

 Recycled was built using the `webapp2` Python framework documented by Google [here](https://developers.google.com/appengine/docs/python/gettingstartedpython27/introduction).
-The Views are created with [Jinja2](http://jinja.pocoo.org/docs/).
+The views are created with [Jinja2](http://jinja.pocoo.org/docs/) and styled with [Bootstrap3](http://getbootstrap.com/)

 * Download the [Google App Engine SDK for Python](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python), which comes with a handy deployment and debug tool, as well as all the necessary libraries.